MarkenJaden/Neko-Love.Net/README.md

 [![Discord_MemberCount](https://badgen.net/discord/members/ZZGTwCZprC)](https://discord.gg/ZZGTwCZprC)

-`Neko-Love.Net` is an asynchronous library to interact with [Neko-Love](https://neko-love.xyz/) API, currently supporting both v1 API.
+`Neko-Love.Net` is an asynchronous library to interact with [Neko-Love](https://neko-love.xyz/) API, currently supporting v1 API.
 If you love this repo, consider giving it a star :star:

 # :question: How to use
 ### Version 1